 Rye bread keeps well too; in fact it keeps so well it's better eaten after twenty-four hours.
 Rye bread needs to settle after baking: straight from the oven it will be impossibly crumbly and a little dry.

-Once you have acquired taste in rye breads, you must try rye sourdough.
+Once you have acquired a taste in rye breads, you must try rye sourdough.
 The naturally fermented version of this loaf is my seeded rye sourdough and it's glorious.

 What is seeded rye bread like?